 The course contains theoretical video lessons from 3 different authors.
 In addition to that, you can test your new skills in the practice section.

 The practice is composed of 50 analyzed games grouped in 5 different categories.
 The videos with the tasks and the solutions make you learn a lot more!
-Thus, you’re going to understand all the ideas very well, and you can compare with your own replies.
+Thus, you’re going to understand all the ideas very well, and you can compare them with your own replies.

 How this course will help students.
 You’ll learn: